 You may be considering counselling for current or past experiences, to change old patterns or you may not know why you are experiencing certain thoughts and feelings that are impeding upon your life.
 Counselling is an opportunity for you to invest in yourself, as a counsellor gives you the space to be heard, accepted and valued.
 A counsellor being alongside you, gives you the opportunity to be supported in your current difficulties or past issues to enable change or to consider how to reconcile with what you cannot change, so you may embrace the kaleidoscope of life.

 To enable you to feel safe to disclose what is happening for you and to have the freedom to explore, you need to experience your counsellor is genuine, non-judgmental, empathetic and compassionate.

 If you have any questions or would like to book an initial session, please do get in touch with me via email or phone.
 Also, please click on my website link for additional information, including guidance on choosing a therapist, what is and what happens in counselling and psychotherapy and useful website links.

 If you call to enquire further, please do not be put off if you get my confidential answer phone message, as I check messages throughout the day.
 Please leave your preferred contact details and I will contact you as soon as possible.

 My therapy room is in a counselling centre in East Oxford, within easy reach of the city centre and the ring road.
 There is free street parking spaces and the number 3 bus stop is within a couple of minutes walk.

 Training, qualifications & experience

 Prior to my counselling training, I managed a County Council Leaving Care Service, supporting care leavers aged 16-25, including people seeking asylum.
 Also, I have worked in supported housing with adults, young parents and vulnerable young people and in a domestic abuse service.
 Therefore, I have over 30 years’ experience in supporting people through life's diverse challenges.

-- Diploma in Psychodynamic Counselling: Principles and Practice (4 years), validated by Oxford Brookes University.
+- Diploma in Psychodynamic Counselling: Principles and Practice (1996 to 2000), validated by Oxford Brookes University.